ecaromolina/wp1_documentation/docs/dataflow.md

 `SQLExporter` performs the following actions sequentially:

 1. **Creates an `engine` object**, which establishes the connection to the database based on the configuration specified in the `connection_config` module.
 For more information on the connection parameters, see the section [`connection_config` module](modules_documentation/configuration_module.md#connection_config-module).
 2. **Creates the database structure**: It defines the tables, the format of each table (which variables each contains, whether it's in long or wide format, etc.), and the relationships between them.
-To do this, it uses the metadata present in the `panel_metadata` object.
+To do this, it uses the configuration data  present in the `panel_metadata` object.
 3. Establishes the connection to the database and generates the previously defined tables in the MySQL database.
 4. Iterates over each of the DataFrames in `liveraim.final_data` and inserts the data into the corresponding table.